fordevoted/Self-driving-car/README.md

 ## Feature
   I used fuzzy system to decide the turning degree and direction of the auto, and implement 4 different algorithms to decide the turning degree by input the three detect distance of right, front, left.
   #### Fuzzy Rule
    Design 5 fuzzy rule to decide the decide the degree.
   #### RBFN (GN)
-    Used RBFN to decide the turning degree, input 3 detect distance, output the turining degree, and train the RBFN by using genetic algorithm
+   Used RBFN to decide the turning degree, input 3 detect distance, output the turining degree, and train the RBFN by using genetic algorithm.
   #### RBFN (PSO)
-    Used RBFN to decide the turning degree, input 3 detect distance, output the turining degree, and train the RBFN by using PSO algorithm
+   Used RBFN to decide the turning degree, input 3 detect distance, output the turining degree, and train the RBFN by using PSO algorithm.
   #### RBFN (GN PSO)
-    Used RBFN to decide the turning degree, input 3 detect distance, output the turining degree, and train the RBFN by using PSO-GN algorithm
+   Used RBFN to decide the turning degree, input 3 detect distance, output the turining degree, and train the RBFN by using PSO-GN algorithm.
 ## License
 ##### Fordevoted
  105082015 資工三B 陳昱瑋 NCU CSIE